edosept/edo-tsdn2024-ml-classifying-diseases/README.md

-# Hypertension Risk Classification Project
+# Machine Learning Project Sharing Session to TSDN 2024

 ## Overview
 This project implements a machine learning model using LightGBM to predict hypertension risk based on various health indicators.
 The model provides risk probability, risk level classification, and personalized health recommendations.